Humans of 1403: Leadership 2017-2018

 AV is responsible for taking photos and videos of the team and capturing the moments that define Team 1403.
 Our main jobs include making the team photo board, mechanical tutorial videos, and the chairman’s video.

 Kevin K., AV Captain

 “Robotics is a team, not a club.
 We compete and work just as hard, and if not more than some other school sports teams.”

 The Business Team is responsible for managing our team standards and ensuring that overall, Team 1403 embodies a professional character.
 We are accountable for team documentation and our primary tasks include writing the Chairman and Woodie Flower’s essays as well as the weekly newsletters that articulate the workings of the team.

-Anna Z., Business Captain
+Elizabeth S., Business Captain

 Everything you see on this website, is brought to you by the Communications Team.
 We do everything from designing our logos and graphics to controlling Team 1403’s social media accounts, all to ensure the website is up to date and looking its best.

 “Robotics is like a miniature company, all the students have jobs and tasks to do which collectively makes and displays an awesome robot.”

 The Design Team focuses on using Autodesk Inventor to design and document the robot.
 We are responsible for creating a robot manual that can enable anyone to understand how our robot was built.
 Additionally, we use 3DS Max to create a safety animation that we submit in December.